Contact Person: Dr. Saeed Niku

-We require a minimum GPA of 3 (exceptions possible), three letters of recommendation (see address below), an application, your transcripts, plus GRE scores (having the minimum GPA required does not guarantee admission).
+We require a minimum GPA of 3 (exceptions possible), the online application, three letters of recommendation uploaded into the application, your uploaded transcripts, plus GRE scores (having the minimum GPA required does not guarantee admission).
 The application for masters degree must be submitted electronically through the University website with the admissions office at www.calstate.edu/apply .
 Official transcripts and GRE scores must also be sent to the admissions office.
-The application information, transcripts, and statement of purpose must also be entered through Interfolio site.
-Letters of recommendation and GRE may be entered through Interfolio (preferred) or sent directly to the graduate advisor.
+Please note that the University does not grant deferred admission.
+You will have to re-apply for the next Fall term.
+The following link might answer some of your questions regarding the application process:

 Dr. Saeed Niku